 There is a story to the development of this recipe.
 We celebrate each child’s birthday for an entire week in our home since there are so many kids in the house.
-They get very special treatment for the entire week, including picking out the meals and desserts.
+The birthday child gets very special treatment for the entire week, including picking out the meals and desserts.

-The crust has to be light and flaky, but needs to be sturdy enough to withstand frying.
-We get the sturdiness from using all-purpose flour, so that gluten will develop.
+A pie crust has to be light and flaky, but also needs to be sturdy enough to withstand frying.
+We get the sturdiness from using all-purpose flour so that gluten will develop.
 Adding an egg will also give the crust more structure.
 I don’t usually use eggs unless I need a lot of structure, as you do with fried pies.